-For our 2021 Summer Experience, we’re excited to elevate the academic interests of our Stanford staff.
-During your week at Camp, two Stanford staff will hold an hour-long academic lecture.
-Our 2021 Staph Speakers are as follows:
+For our 2021 Summer Experience, we elevated the academic interests of our Stanford staff.
+Our 2021 Staph Speakers were as follows:

 - Even Weeks of Summer: